Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Low exchange rates.
 It’s often also possible to find better exchange rates when you send an online money transfer instead of a cash transfer.

 If you need to send money fast, cash is your best bet.
-But don’t let your need for speed stop you from taking a minute to compare transfer providers to find the most competitive exchange rates and fees.
+But big fees can add up fast when you need to transfer money in a hurry — leaving you with less cash to send to your recipient.
+Don’t let your need for speed stop you from taking a minute to compare transfer providers to find the most competitive exchange rates and fees.

 Frequently asked questions